sergeinack3/PowerEduc/.grunt/jsdoc/README.md

   * | | | | | || |_| || |_| || |_| || || |___/
     |_| |_| |_|\_____/\_____/\_____||_|\_____)

-Moodle - the world's open source learning platform
+PowerEduc - the world's open source learning platform

 ```

 ## About
-This generated documentation includes API documentation for JavaScript written in the AMD and ES2015 module formats within Moodle.
+This generated documentation includes API documentation for JavaScript written in the AMD and ES2015 module formats within PowerEduc.

 ## Related information
 See [https://docs.powereduc.org/dev](https://docs.powereduc.org/dev) for other related Developer Documentation.